 The primary property classes in commercial real estate:

-Although there are four classes, three of them are considered investable, the fourth is more speculative in nature.
+Although there are four classes, three of which are considered investable, the fourth is more speculative in nature.

-So, each commercial real estate falls in any of the four categories below:
+So, each commercial real estate falls into any of the four categories below:

 Class A commercial real estate asset